 Jun 28, 2018 8:00:00 AM

-Posted by Yifat Perry, Product Marketing Lead Topics: Data Protection, Snapshots, Backup and Archive, Cloud Volumes ONTAP
+Posted by Yifat Perry, Product Marketing Lead Topics: Cloud Volumes ONTAP, Data Protection, DR, Backup, and Archive

 Snapshots allow for rapid, point-in-time copies to be made of a storage volume.
 Normally, the process is optimized so that it does not require a full copy of the source data, thereby allowing for snapshots to be created very quickly and to also be highly space efficient.
 Snapshots can serve as backups for your data, allowing for read-only access by client hosts and applications.

 NetApp Snapshots™ are an integral part of Cloud Volumes, both Cloud Volumes ONTAP and Cloud Volumes Service, providing all the benefits mentioned above and a lot more.
 In this snapshot technology deep dive, we will examine the way in which NetApp Cloud Volumes snapshots work in detail and compare them to the native storage snapshot facilities provided by AWS and Azure.

 In the following blog of this series, Snapshots Deep Dive: AWS Snapshots and Azure Snapshots, we will examine in detail how AWS Snapshots and Azure Snapshots work.